MicrosoftDocs/sql-docs/docs/reporting-services/extensions/delivery-extension/deploying-a-delivery-extension.md

 #### Deploy a delivery extension assembly to a report server

 1. Copy your assembly from your staging location to the bin directory of the report server on which you want to use the delivery extension.
-The default location of the report server bin directory is %ProgramFiles%\Microsoft SQL Server\MSRS13.\<InstanceName>\Reporting Services\ReportServer\bin.
+The default location of the report server bin directory is ``%ProgramFiles%\Microsoft SQL Server\MSRS13.\<InstanceName>\Reporting Services\ReportServer\bin``.

     > [!IMPORTANT]
     >  If you are attempting to overwrite an existing delivery extension assembly, you must first stop the Report Server service before copying the updated assembly.
 Restart your service after the assembly is through copying.

 2. After the assembly file is copied, open the RSReportServer.config file.
-The RSReportServer.config file is located in the %ProgramFiles%\Microsoft SQL Server\MSRS13.\<InstanceName>\Reporting Services\ReportServer directory.
+The RSReportServer.config file is located in the ``%ProgramFiles%\Microsoft SQL Server\MSRS13.\<InstanceName>\Reporting Services\ReportServer`` directory.
 You need to make an entry in the configuration file for your delivery extension assembly file.
 You can open the configuration file with [!INCLUDE[msCoName](../../../includes/msconame-md.md)] [!INCLUDE[vsprvs](../../../includes/vsprvs-md.md)] or a simple text editor, such as Notepad.

 3. Locate the **Delivery** element in the RSReportServer.config file.
 An entry for your newly created delivery extension should be made in the following location: